leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

     **Exadata System Model:**

-    **X9M-2**: If you select the flexible X9M-2 cloud infrastructure model, your initial Exadata Cloud Infrastructure instance can have a minimum of 2 database servers and three storage servers, up to 32 database servers, and 64 storage servers.
+    **X9M-2**: If you select the flexible X9M-2 cloud infrastructure model, your initial Exadata Cloud Infrastructure instance can have a minimum of 2 database servers and three storage servers, up to 32 and 64 storage servers.
 After Provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers, or both.

     **X8M-2**: If you select the flexible X8M-2 system model, your initial Exadata Cloud Service instance will have two database servers and three storage servers (the equivalents of an X8 quarter rack shape).
 After Provisioning, you can scale the service instance as needed by adding additional storage servers, compute servers, or both.